 My shoes are completely falling apart, but I only wear them in the gym😉.

-There are a number of videos online that explain exercises you can use to restore your arch.
-I’m using a few now and I hope to have a followup post on this very topic.
+There are several videos online that explain exercises you can use to restore your arch.
+I’m using a few now and I hope to have a follow-up post on this very topic.
 In the meantime, you could get a shoe with arch support or you can do what I’m trying now.
 Throughout the day and especially when I’m lifting weights, I focus on driving my big toe down into the floor.
 This engages the muscles that lift the arch.
-If I don’t do this, my foot will collapse inward, like the photo above.
+If I don’t do this, my foot will collapse inward, like in the photo above.

 #4 Band Squats and Guiding my Knee Bends

-If my knee is weak and my inner-thigh is tight and my left arch is collapsing then what happens to the knee under load is that it starts to bend inwards.
+If my knee is weak my inner thigh is tight and my left arch is collapsing then what happens to the knee under load is that it starts to bend inwards.
 And if you are leg pressing or doing wall sits, it doesn’t take much to cause pain.

 My knee pain was a result of being “off track”.
 It was getting pulled into an inefficient pattern due to a combination of weak muscles and tight muscles.
-This post is a reminder to me of what I need to do to continue improving.
+This post reminds me of what I need to do to continue improving.
 It can also help others, so they don’t waste a year (or more) of their life trying to fix a knee issue that ends up not being a knee issue.

-Build your hip strength, stretch out your inner thigh, and strength your foot and ankle muscles.
+Build your hip strength, stretch your inner thigh, and strengthen your foot and ankle muscles.
 Do all that and your knee will be much happier.